mark-hoy/tiny-m-build/README.md

 Hinged Top Hat - https://github.com/hartk1213/VoronUsers/tree/master/printer_mods%2Fhartk1213%2FVoron0_Hinged_Top_Hat

-motion controller - BIGTREETECH SKR Mini E3 V2.0 New Upgrade Control Board 32Bit with TMC2209
+Motion controller - BIGTREETECH SKR Mini E3 V2.0 New Upgrade Control Board 32Bit with TMC2209

-job control - Raspberry Pi 3 or 4?
+Job control - Raspberry Pi Zero W, Pi 3 or 4?

-T8x4 ptfe coated Lead Screw + POM - 215mm	 *Note: may have to cut to length as this isn't standard.
+T8x4 ptfe coated Lead Screw + POM - 215mm	 *Note: will have to cut to length as this isn't standard.

-all images so far from Xile on Voron group on discord
+Many images so far from Xile on Voron group on discord

 ## Power
 Really like the idea of 24v of external power with a distribution via this nifty board.
 Mind you that means I need to get a board manufactured too....